What is an arpeggio in music? In this article, learn what arpeggios are, how to identify them, and how to play them on the piano.

-Start by finding the first-octave position of the arpeggio.
-Place your right thumb on the root C, your second finger on E, your 3rd finger on G, and then reach up with your fifth finger to get the octave C when it’s time to play it.
+First, start by finding the first-octave position of the arpeggio.
+Place your right thumb on the root C, your second finger on E, your 3rd finger on G. Then, reach up with your fifth finger to get the octave C when it’s time to play it.
 This pattern will work in any octave.

 It’s important to remember that you don’t have to have all of these keys covered at once!
 You’ll play one note at a time, so let your hand follow your fingers as you play.
 Your wrist can turn as you go from your thumb up to your fifth finger.
 Once you’ve got your hand position, slowly play through the notes of the arpeggio.
 Practice playing through the whole pattern, up from thumb to pinky and then back down.
 As you’re practicing, focus on an even and steady rhythm.
 Keep the volume of each note the same.

 Once you feel comfortable with the C major arpeggio, you can apply the same pattern to other major or minor chords.
 If you want a really fun challenge, check out our Free Lesson, One Octave Arpeggios.
 Take your time working on arpeggios, making sure that you keep good posture and technique.
 Most importantly, have fun and keep practicing!

 Sign up for a free account now and learn piano with over 300 video lessons (and counting!) accessible on any smart device.

 How do you play arpeggios quickly on piano?